 Edward de la Billiere is a Solicitor and co-founder of Prospect Law.
-He was educated at Newcastle University and trained at the leading Middle East firm Trowers and Hamlins, working in both their London and Dubai offices, predominantly in the oil sector.
+He trained at the leading Middle East firm Trowers and Hamlins, working in both their London and Dubai offices, predominantly in the oil sector.
 On qualification, Edward moved to Magnox Electric, which was taken over by the nuclear operator BNFL.
 He has retained a strong interest in infrastructure and, in particular, energy related projects and has advised recently in respect of energy and waste projects for corporate, local authority and private clients across the UK and internationally.
 Edward has developed a particular specialisation in Regulatory Law, advising individual and major corporate clients in the UK and abroad on international requirements for compliance with various legislative frameworks and also defence and strategic advice where clients are involved in litigation connected with allegations of regulatory breaches.
 He has advised on Parliamentary Select Committees and been consulted by the SFO on Regulatory Law matters, has been named as a leader in his field since 2009 and has contributed to numerous publications including Butterworths “Fraud: Law, Practice and Procedure” in 2011.

 Ashley Bowes was called to the Bar as a Prince of Wales scholar by Gray’s Inn.
 He holds a doctorate in law and specialises in Planning, Property, Environmental and Public law.
 He is the Assistant Editor of Sweet and Maxwell’s Journal of Planning and Environment Law and a contributor to Moore and Purdue’s A Practical Approach to Planning Law (13th ed.).
 Ashley Bowes has appeared in the recently created specialist Planning Court within the High Court, and has wide experience of Public Inquiry work covering planning and enforcement appeals, local plans, village greens, common land and rights of way.
 He is also experienced in litigation concerning restrictive covenants, easements and boundaries.
 Prior to his being called to the Bar, Ashley Bowes ran his own planning consultancy representing developers, local authorities and objectors, and for a number of years he has been both Portfolio Holder for Planning Policy and Chairman of Woking Borough Council’s planning committee.